Carp Fishing Essentials

 Ensure you have your bucket of lake water nearby to wet the mat and the fish.
 Also, make sure your other equipment is available so you don’t have to start pulling equipment out of your bag looking for the scales when you have a fish on the bank.

-Whenever fish are out of the water, you need to work quickly so you can get the fish back into the water as quick as possible.
+Whenever fish are out of the water, you need to work quickly so you can get the fish back into the water as quickly as possible.
 So, having your equipment ready will help you achieve this.

 Many fishing rods have had the tips broken off due to anglers having to fumble around in the darkness trying to sort out a fish on the bank.